xsutv/library-group/README.md

 ### Step 2:

-After this, a menu will appear where you're given 3 opportunities:
+After this, a menu will appear where you're given 3 options:

 1. **Add book** - Add a book to library.
 2. **Rent book** -